Shushila Devi Likmabam

 Shushila Devi Likmabam (born 1 February 1995) is an Indian judoka who won the silver medal in the women's 48 kg weight class at the judo at the 2014 Commonwealth Games at Glasgow.
 She hails from Manipur state in India.
 Likmabam had earlier pinned Chloe Rayner in the semis.
 She won the silver medal in women's 48 kg judo.

 At 2014 Commonwealth Games, she won silver medal in the women's 48 kg judo losing to Kimberley Renicks in the gold medal match.

-At 2019 South Asian Games, she won Gold medal in women's 48 Kg weight class.
+At 2019 South Asian Games, she won gold medal in women's 48 kg weight class.

-Likmabam qualified for the 2020 Summer Olympics as the lone representative for India in judo.
+Likmabam qualified for the 2020 Summer Olympics as the lone representative for India in judo(Best ever in india).
 She competed in the women's 48 kg event and was eliminated in the first round.

 At 2022 Commonwealth Games, she won silver medal in the women's 48 kg judo losing to South Africa's Michaela Whitebooi in the gold medal match.